pvjraju/namaste-react/notes.md

 Pros: styling can be written in the html file only, instead of switching to css file.

 Cons: with more styling added, the jsx/html code may appear clumsy.

+# Episode-11: Data is the New Oil.

+# Higher order components:

+->Higher order component is a function that take a component as input and enhances/ change it a bit and returns a component as output.

+-> Ui Layer will be powered by the data layer.